overscopestudio/overscopestudio.github.io/amsBlog.md

 ## Audio 2.0
 ##### Date: 24/03/19

 Helloo all!
 I'm Ashley and I’m 1 of 3 programmers at OverScope Studios who is currently working on Jazz Odyssey an audio rhythmic targeted at the mobile market.
-I am also currently a first-year student at Falmouth university studding Computing for Games.
+I am also currently a first-year student at Falmouth university studying Computing for Games.

-This is the first of (hopefully) many blog post regarding the issues I have faced with game development and how I have overcome the problem.
+This is the first of (hopefully) many blog posts regarding the issues I have faced with game development and how I have overcome the problem.
 In this blog post we will be looking at the audio system behind Jazz Odyssey

 A couple of weeks ago during a team meeting one of the designers mentioned that there is no background music during the dialogue phases of Jazz Odyssey.
-To be fair I hadn’t really given it much thought since alpha stage as we had so much to implement, but it all calmed down now and we can mainly focus on refactoring and improvements to our code base.
+To be fair I hadn’t really given it much thought since alpha stage as we had so much to implement, but it has all calmed down now and we can mainly focus on refactoring and improvements to our code base.
 So I decided to take it on and implement the dialogue background audio and the other audio features that are currently missing such as sound effects (i.e. filters, pitch change and fading etc...).
 But it turns out that it was not going to be as simple as just refactoring the code base but required a total rewrite of the audio systems.

-When I originally started working on the audio system I ran into a number of problems such as timing issues where inputs would falling out of sync, the TimePrecentage call back in unreal would not work on android and crashes if there were no audio devices initialized just to name a few.
-This tock a fair bit of research to overcome the issues since I was new to the Unreal engine and as a result it lead to a rather messy code base that had been "hacked" together through trial and error.
+When I originally started working on the audio system I ran into a number of problems such as timing issues where inputs would fall out of sync, the TimePrecentage call back in unreal would not work on android and crashes if there were no audio devices initialized just to name a few.
+This took a fair bit of research to overcome the issues since I was new to the Unreal engine and as a result it lead to a rather messy code base that had been "hacked" together through trial and error.

-After an hour or so of trying to figure out how to refactor the code it became apparent that I needed redesign the entire system from the ground up, since there where unused functions being called within the audio manager itself, bad naming conventions and an over complicated code.
+After an hour or so of trying to figure out how to refactor the code it became apparent that I needed to redesign the entire system from the ground up, since there where unused functions being called within the audio manager itself, bad naming conventions and an over complicated code.
 For instance, there was one function that really stood out as being badly named and over complicated called SetAudioPosition that was something like

 ```
 Procedure SetAudioPosiution(delta time : float):